remijaoui/remijaoui.github.io/index.md

   * Develop effective tools to study the generic solutions of algebraic differential equation using geometric linearization data along a known particular solution.
   * Study the variations of the semi-minimal analysis of a differential equations in families.

- A central notion that was brought to the first plan is the notion of modularity